-(b) This includes US\$1,600,000 representing the fair value of land transferred by way of natural love and affection for no consideration and which has been upheld as deferred income.
-As at the reporting date there was no executed agreement governing the terms and conditions of the transfer between the vendor, Berlinc Development Limited, and FCH Jamaica Assets Limited.
-(Note 15)
+(a) This includes US\$1,750,000 (2021: US\$1,600,000) representing the fair value of land transferred by way of natural love and affection for no consideration and which has been upheld as deferred income.
+As at the reporting date the terms and conditions of the transfer between the vendor, Berlinc Development Limited, and FCH Jamaica Assets Limited were not yet finaliased.
+(Note 15).

-31. Earnings per Stock Unit
+28. Earnings per Stock Unit